 Discover it® Cash Back

-The Discover it® Cash Back also offers 5 percent back on up to $1,500 spent each quarter in bonus categories after activation (then 1 percent) along with 1 percent back on everything else you buy.
-Discover will also double all the rewards you earn after 12 months, and this card comes with no annual fee.
-Through the end of this year’s holiday shopping season, this card gives you 5 percent back on Amazon.com and Walmart.com purchases, along with purchases made with Target stores.
+The Discover it® Cash Back also offers 5 percent back on up to $1,500 spent each quarter in bonus rotating categories after activation (then 1 percent) along with 1 percent back on everything else you buy.
+Discover will also match all the rewards you earn after first 12 months, and this card comes with no annual fee.
+Through the end of this year’s holiday shopping season, this card gives you 5 percent back on Amazon.com and Walmart.com purchases, along with purchases made at Target.com.

 Blue Cash Preferred® Card from American Express